bisdn/bisdn.github.io/limitations_and_known_issues.md

 There might be discrepancies in the maximum number of entries in the unicast routing table (30) announced by [of-dpa](https://github.com/Broadcom-Switch/of-dpa) and how many it accepts.

-The [AG7648](https://agema.deltaww.com/product-info.php?id=29) switch announces a maximum of 32k entries for the unicast routing table(30) and [of-dpa](https://github.com/Broadcom-Switch/of-dpa) takes 16k host routes and 16k network routes.
+The Agema AG7648 switch announces a maximum of 32k entries for the unicast routing table(30) and [of-dpa](https://github.com/Broadcom-Switch/of-dpa) takes 16k host routes and 16k network routes.

 ## Linux namespaces